 OUT OF THIS DARKNESS

-Kaleb Wade has been working on something… Something bold and something so deceptively simple and brilliant that it might just make you question your whole concept of light, darkness… and maybe even card tricks too!
+Kaleb Wade has been working on something bold, something so deceptively simple and brilliant that it might just make you question your whole concept of light, darkness and maybe even how you view card tricks too!

 Mermaids too apparently!